Last updated on February 24, 2023 by Wandering our World

 If you’re looking for something a bit more lively, the nightlife in Reunion tends to be quite decent.
 Saint-Denis and Saint-Pierre are the two best cities for drinking, dancing, and having fun.

-Both island nations have delicious seafood, and with a mixed population have a variety of different types of food on offer.
+Both island nations have delicious seafood, and with a mult-cultural population have a variety of different types of food on offer.